Broadsign provides a series of training videos to help you set up, and maintain, a digital signage network.

 Display types profile the display characteristics of the screen hardware in use on the network.
 When you create a display unit (see Display Units), it must have a display type assigned to it.
 The display type indicates the maximum display resolution allowed by the hardware, as well as its orientation.

 Player resources in Broadsign Control Administrator represent PCs running Broadsign Control Player.
-They communicate with Broadsign Server in order to receive their scheduling information and display appropriate content (see Ad Copies).
+They communicate with Broadsign Server in order to receive their scheduling information and display proper content (see Ad Copies).

 Broadsign uses the term "display unit" to refer to an individual screen on your network.
 Display units bring together several settings required for each screen.